V-Sekai/manuals/decisions/20200721-discord-inworld-portal.md

-# View the worlds and interact with people in VR without being in VR via a Discord Inward Portal
+# Draft: View the worlds and interact with people in VR without being in VR via a Discord Inward Portal

 ## Context and Problem Statement